QP/C++ 7.3.0

 What does it do?

-• to provide a higher-level of abstraction closer to the problem domain than the "naked" RTOS threads;
+• Higher-level of abstraction closer to the problem domain than the "naked" RTOS threads

-• to provide the right abstractions for applying modern techniques like visual modeling, hierarchical state machines, and automatic code generation;
+• The right abstractions for applying modern techniques like hierarchical state machines, visual modeling, and automatic code generation (see QM Graphical Modeling Tool↑);

 What's special about it?